ClickandPledge/WordPress-WPJobBoard/README.md

 <strong>  Installation </strong>
 <strong>For Installation Simply follow these steps:</strong><br>
-1. Download from github.
+1. Download from github.<br/>
-2. Unzip the file.
+2. Unzip the file.<br/>
-3. Upload the "Click & Pledge WP JobBoard" folder to your WordPress plugins directory.
+3. Upload the "Click & Pledge WP JobBoard" folder to your WordPress plugins directory.<br/>
-4. Login to WordPress Admin, then select Plugins and activate the "Click & Pledge WP JobBoard" plugin.
+4. Login to WordPress Admin, then select Plugins and activate the "Click & Pledge WP JobBoard" plugin.<br/>
-5. Within the WordPress Admin, go to Settings (WPJB) > Click & Pledge, then click on "Edit".
+5. Within the WordPress Admin, go to Settings (WPJB) > Click & Pledge, then click on "Edit".<br/>
 6. Enter the proper information.